zephyrproject-rtos/zephyr/doc/collaboration/collaboration_gerrit.rst

 `link <https://oic-review.01.org/gerrit/1045>`_ where the change can be tracked.

-2. Add reviewers to your patch.
+2. Add reviewers to your change.

   a.
 To Define the list of reviewers via the command line at code submission time.
 Add *%r=reviewer@project.org* to the command.
 For